ftrias/TeensyThreads/readme.md

 Teensy Threading Library
 ===================================================

-Teensy Threading Library uses the built-in threading support of the Cortex-M4 to implement basic preemptive threading for the Teensy 3.x platform from PJRC (https://www.pjrc.com/teensy/index.html).
-It supports a native interface and std::thread interface.
+Teensy Threading Library implements preemptive threads for the Teensy 3.x platform from PJRC (https://www.pjrc.com/teensy/index.html).
+It supports a native interface and a `std::thread` interface.

 Simple example
 ------------------------------